Geocentrix logo

 His research into displacement pile behaviour has produced a dozen publications, including two papers in Géotechnique (Bond & Jardine, 1991 & 1995) and two Offshore Technology Reports: Research on the behaviour of displacement piles in a high OCR clay (1990) and Design of piles in sand in the UK sector of the North Sea (1997).

-His interest in the Internet involves him writing a regular column for Ground Engineering entitled "Where to geo on the World Wide Web" (1996-to date); and he is also known for his work on software validation, through the Association of Geotechnical Specialists' Guide to the validation and use of geotechnical software (1994) and the Institution of Structural Engineers ' Guidelines for the use of computers in engineering applications (2000).
+His interest in the Internet involved him writing a regular column for Ground Engineering entitled "Where to geo on the World Wide Web" (1996-to date); and he is also known for his work on software validation, through the Association of Geotechnical Specialists' Guide to the validation and use of geotechnical software (1994) and the Institution of Structural Engineers ' Guidelines for the use of computers in engineering applications (2000).
+Since has been writing a blog on the Strucrural Eurocodes since May 2006.

 Industry involvement

-Dr Bond is Chairman of the Institution of Civil Engineers' Geotechnical Engineering Editorial Panel and is the Ground Board's representative on the Computer Applications & Methods Panel.
-He is also one of the UK's representatives on CEN TC250/SC7, the sub-committee responsible for the drafting of Eurocode 7.
+Dr Bond is a past Chairman of the Institution of Civil Engineers' Geotechnical Engineering Editorial Panel and a former members of the Computer Applications & Methods Panel.
+He was one of the UK's representatives on CEN TC250/SC7, the sub-committee responsible for the drafting of Eurocode 7.
+In June 2010 he assumed the role of Chairman of SC7.

 Teaching

-Andrew Bond is an invited Lecturer at Surrey University, where he teaches a course for final year students on Object-oreiented programming with UML, C++, and the STL.
-He regularly gives lectures at Kingston University on pile design and on occasion at other leading educational establishments, including Cambridge, Newcastle, and Southampton Universities and Imperial College, London.
+Andrew Bond was a Visiting Lecturer at Surrey University for more than 10 years, where he taught a course for final year students on Object-oreiented programming with UML, C++, and the STL.
+He has given lectures at Kingston University on pile design and at other leading educational establishments, including Cambridge, Newcastle, and Southampton Universities and Imperial College, London.

 Personal interests

-Andrew Bond is happily married to his wife Jenny and has three children, aged 14-21.
-He played hockey for Epsom Hockey Club and coached the Under-11 to Under-16 Boys' and Girls' sides at Purley-Walcountians Hockey Club.
+Andrew Bond is happily married to his wife Jenny and has three children, aged 16-22.
+He plays hockey for Epsom Hockey Club and has coached the Under-11 to Under-16 Boys' and Girls' sides at Purley-Walcountians Hockey Club, plus the Ladies 1st XI.
 He was an active member of Epsom Round Table, organizing the Epsom Fireworks Display in 1995 and serving as Chairman in 1996-1997.

 Chronology